squizzer73/Dapper-Digital-Butler/README.md

     *   Flexible AI processing via HA Conversation Agents or direct Google Generative AI call.
     *   Custom text injection.
     *   Detailed configuration options and user-friendly descriptions.
-    *   Many thanks to [Your Username Here] for extensive testing and patience!

 ---

 ### <a name="future">🚀 Future Ideas (Maybe!):</a>